This post is a step-by-step guide to completing the configuration and validation of Remote Data Gateway.

 Go to the OAC Remote Data Connectivity page in OAC.

-Optionally enter a Name or one is created for you.
 Paste the key generated from the Agent definition screen into the Public Key.
-Note that the ID and Host are populated from the key contents.
+Note that the Name, ID and Host are populated from the key contents.
+Optionally change the Name.
 Click OK.

 The agent is registered.

 Click Test.
 A Successfully authenticated message appears.